-This indicator describes the income generated from the provision of Social Care services by every Upper Tier Local Authority in England between 2007-08 and 2018-19.
-After 2011, Social Care services are being individually reported as Adult and Children Social Care services.
-In order to keep comparisons possible, both types of services were aggregated to calculate figures for all Social Care services.
-Social Care services income is calculated from any sales, fees and charges, as well as other types of income that are associated with delivering such services.
+This indicator describes the income generated from the provision of Environmental and regulatory services by every Upper Tier Local Authority in England between 2007-08 and 2018-19.
+Environmental and regulatory services income is calculated from any sales, fees and charges, as well as other types of income that are associated with delivering such services.